Bargain Travel Europe Guide destinations Europe Budget Travel vacations literature history image

 AUTO & RAIL

-Get a Eurail Pass
+Get a Britrail Pass icon

-THE CHARLES DICKENS MUSEUM - London
+THE CHARLES DICKENS MUSEUM - LONDON

 A Social Conscience of Victorian England

-Englands greatest novelist Dickens photoCharles Dickens was born a dock worker’s son in Kent where the Thames River wound to the sea and the currents would carry the crap and creosote of Victorian London to the shipping docks of the lower river.
+Englands greatest novelist Dickens photoCharles Dickens just celebrated his 200th Birthday.
+Well other people did.
+Dickens was born a dock worker’s son in Kent where the Thames River wound to the sea and the currents would carry the crap and creosote of Victorian London to the shipping docks of the lower river.
 From this rough hard scrabble world Dickens came to London to become one of the worlds best loved authors of the English language, known for his social commentary as much as for the depth and humored color of his characters.
 Dickens can currently be found buried with honor in Westminster Abby where you have to watch your feet not to step on his commemorative grave marker, but in his lifetime he traveled a good deal and lived in a few houses, but Dickens did a good deal of his writing from an upstairs room in his house in Bloomsbury.
 The house at 48 Doughty Street is now the Charles Dickens Museum where many of his letters, manuscripts and personal items can be viewed in rooms reconstructed with furniture and paintings from his time.

 Compare the best deals on hotels in London

 Dickens became famous in his own life as much from his writings as from his readings of them to sold-out crowds with tickets as hard to get as a modern day U2 concert.
 The museum offers readings from Dickens’ beloved books.
-A new exhibit “Ignorance and Want: the Social Conscience of Charles Dickens” tells the story of Dickens’ focus on social reforming inspired by his early childhood days on the Chatham docks of the Thames River where you can visit another Dickens themed attraction (see Dickens World Kent) and expressed in his novels Oliver Twist and Nicholas Nickleby which were both written in the house which comprises the museum.
+A new exhibit “Ignorance and Want: the Social Conscience of Charles Dickens” tells the story of Dickens’ focus on social reforming inspired by his early childhood days on the Chatham docks of the Thames River where you can visit another Dickens themed attraction (see Dickens World Kent) and expressed in his novels Oliver Twist and Nicholas Nickleby (see British Museum Treasures) which were both written in the house which comprises the museum.

 Web Info